Actuator Options for Process Automation

 Refinery

 Interestingly enough, in the discreet automation world, a precision motion control world of robotics and pick and place gantries, the technological evolution and expectations are much different.
-Pneumatics are the least expensive option with the lowest expected performance.
+Pneumatics is the least expensive option with the lowest expected performance.
 Hydraulics have their place because of their extremely high-force to package-size ratio.
-However, both are fraught with their various leak, maintenance, and performance limitations, causing people to often want to go “all electric” if they can.
+However, both are fraught with their various leak, maintenance, and performance limitations, causing people to often want to go all electric if they can.
 In this world, if you want high performance and low maintenance, electromechanical is high on the list of options.

 Back to the process industries, if the typical available solutions don't meet a given application's performance requirements, it is important not to let experience bias prevent using solutions from a different world.
 If that valve's pneumatic actuator's ¼ percent - ½ percent, accuracy isn't good enough, then an electromechanical solution from the world of discreet automation may be the answer.
 A ¼ percent accuracy on a valve actuator with a 200mm stroke works out to an accuracy of +/- 1mm.
 This is a very easy target for precision motion control products where +/-0.05mm is a typical performance specification.